JavasIto/hello-world/README.md

 # hello-world
-This is my first repository/
+This is my first repository
-just before presentation of bachelor thesis
+## just before presentation of bachelor thesis